alexmv/kansas/README.md

 ## TODO

-- Forward requests to the right shard based on the queue-id/shard when it was made
-- Delete the state when we see a successful DELETE go to the backend
 - Load-test
   - Make a pretend Tornado service in Rust which sleeps 1min and returns a noop
 - Garbage-collection of queues after 10 minutes, to match Tornado